sergiofontes/lean-bem/README.md

 ***

-# What is it
 [BEM](https://en.bem.info/methodology/) (Block, Element, Modifier) is a component-based approach to web development.
 It's a methodology that helps you to name, understand & organize your stylesheets.

 The main idea is to slice the interface into **independent blocks**, which are formed by elements.
 Each block and element hold a unique naming scheme.
 This modular approach makes for faster development and easier maintenance because the issues of inheritance and over-specificity are avoided by design.

 But what means each of these BEM words?
-Block stands for an independent block (or a component, if you prefer), no matter its complexitiy.
-Element is a constituent of the block, and can't be used separately.
-Modifier conveys appearance, state or behavior of both block and element, and just like the latter, can't be used separately.
+[Block](#block) stands for an independent component, if you prefer), no matter its complexitiy.
+[Element](#element) is a constituent of the block, and can't be used separately.
+And finally, [modifier](#modifier) conveys appearance, state or behavior of both block and element, and just like the latter, can't be used separately.

 <img src="/images/intro.svg" width="100%" height="auto" alt="A figure with a dissected block, showcasing all of its elements and modifiers" />